 Medium Rosemary Brown describes her collaboration with Beethoven, while the film travels to various places: CGI reconstructing Tambora's eruption based on Sir Stamford Raffles's official account; a Yunnan-based American missionary's poem accompanied by images of war, famine and opium; Mary Shelley drowning in Lake Geneva during the gloomy summer; and finally a hypnotic session of Brown channeling Beethoven's life and music in the volcanic darkness.

-Counterfictions is a sound, architecture piece that constructs alternative realities on the border after the construction of Trump’s wall proposal.
-The story starts with a journalistic comment on Donald Trump’s wall, and ends with a haunting myth of biologists tracking a genetically mutated species along the U.S.-Mexico border.
+Counterfictions ultises sound and architecture to construct alternative realities on the border after the construction of Trump’s wall proposal.
+It starts with a journalistic comment on Donald Trump’s wall, and ends with a haunting myth of biologists tracking a genetically mutated species along the U.S.-Mexico border.
 Counterfictions weaves together information from scientific facts, Trump’s quote, fictional literature and mythology.

-The digital collage video shows the dream of a London regeneration council officer.
-Ghost towers are skeletal highrises, empty follies and leftovers of neoliberal desires – dream structures of false progress.
+The video shows the nightmare of Dagenham regeneration councillor, who is suffering from melancholia caused by both current and past events.
+Ghost towers are reincarnations of past and present archetypes of the borough.
+They are skeletal highrises, empty follies and leftovers of neoliberal desires – dream structures of false progress.